UniField: Joint Multi-Domain Training for Universal Surface Pressure Modeling: Related Work

 \subsection{Generalization of Neural Models for Flow Field Modeling}

-Existing deep learning approaches for fluid modeling exhibit substantial differences in their applicability and generalization ability.
+With the development of research, deep learning methods have been proposed for addressing various aerodynamic tasks, while their applicability and generalization ability are gradually expanding.
 We summarize these models into the following categories.

 \begin{itemize} \item \textbf{Models for Single-Scene or Fixed Geometry.} Some models are only designed for Single-Scene or Fixed Geometry.
-For instance, compressive sensing methods~\cite{qiu2025compressed} represent specific field data as a linear combination of POD bases, PROSNet~\cite{zou2025joint} optimizes the reconstruction of the field and the arrangement of sensors for a specific high-speed train geometry, and PINNs \cite{RAISSI2019686, Yan_2024} explicitly embeds partial differential equation (PDE) constraints into the loss function to enforce physical consistency.
-While effective for a single geometry or under fixed boundary conditions, their model parameters are tightly coupled with specific physical settings, resulting in limited generalization across domains.
+For instance, PROSNet~\cite{zou2025joint} optimizes the reconstruction of the field and the arrangement of sensors for a specific high-speed train geometry, and PINNs \cite{RAISSI2019686,Yan_2024} explicitly embeds partial differential equation (PDE) constraints into the loss function to enforce physical consistency.
+While effective for a single geometry or under fixed boundary conditions, their model parameters are tightly coupled with specific physical settings.